Attendance interventions for chronically absent students

 - Collect a wide range of data on student well-being to guide more precise interventions and identify whether students are missing school because of mental health struggles, family issues, social challenges, or community-based factors.

-- Interventions tend to be more effective when they address students' and families' physical and mental health needs.
+- Address students' and families' physical and mental health needs.

 - Engage in family outreach to identify barriers to attendance and target interventions more effectively.